Carsten134/ST_exams_personal_solutions/README.md

-# Personal solutions to exams of S.t.
+# Personal solutions to exams of S.T.
-In preperation for an exam coaching i texed these solutions for the decision theory part of the official exams from the last 3 exam periods (that is winter term 22/23, 23/24 and summer term 23).
+In preperation for an exam coaching i wrote these solutions for the decision theory part of the official exams from the last 3 exam periods (that is winter term 22/23, 23/24 and summer term 23).

 Take these as guides to compare with your own solutions.